wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshooting.md

 ### `the node process killed with OOM-Killer`

 If your machine has not enough RAM for the needs of OS it might kill your node process and other processes that consume most of your RAM.
-In this case your log will contain "Out of memory" error messages and the messages about the node process being killed with OOM-killer.
+In this case your log will contain messages about the node process being killed with OOM-killer.

-Use the following command to check if there are "Out of memory" messages and the messages about the node process being killed with OOM-killer in your log:
+Use the following command to check if there are such messages in your log:

 ```bash
 $ journalctl -k | grep 'Kill'
 ```

-The "Out of memory" error messages and the messages about the node process being killed with OOM-killer are similar to the following:
+The messages about the node process being killed with OOM-killer are similar to the following:

 ```bash
 kernel: Out of memory: Kill process 6033 (java) score 367 or sacrifice child